xdevplatform/parking/README.md

 An application created with Twilio and the Twitter API and sends a text message whenever you don't need to move your car based on NYC's alternate side of the street parking restrictions.
 This code was created by [Jessica Garson](https://twitter.com/jessicagarson).

 ## Using this code
+There are 3 versions of this code:
-The Search Tweets version of this code uses the [Search Tweets Python](https://github.com/twitterdev/search-tweets-python) wrapper.
+- The Search Tweets version of this code uses the [Search Tweets Python](https://github.com/twitterdev/search-tweets-python) wrapper.
 Be sure to check out this corresponding [blog post](https://dev.to/twitterdev/how-i-solved-my-nyc-parking-problem-with-python-the-search-tweets-api-and-twilio-1chp) which walks you through how to get started with this code.

-The Filtered Stream version of this code is adapted from our [sample code](t.co/filtered-stream-sample).
+- The Filtered Stream version of this code is adapted from our [sample code](t.co/filtered-stream-sample).
 You can find out more about this endpoint in [our documentation](https://developer.twitter.com/en/docs/labs/filtered-stream/overview).
 You will need to [sign up for Labs](t.co/labs) to use this code.

-The Recent Search version of this code uses the [Labs preview for searching for Tweets for the past 7 days .](https://developer.twitter.com/en/docs/labs/recent-search/overview)
+- The Recent Search version of this code uses the [Labs preview for searching for Tweets for the past 7 days .](https://developer.twitter.com/en/docs/labs/recent-search/overview)You will need to [sign up for Labs](t.co/labs) to use this code.

 ## Resources
 - [Apply for Twitter developer account](https://developer.twitter.com/en/apply-for-access)